-University students are also members of civil society, expected to uphold the rules and norms of the university and the wider community, to respect others, and to contribute to the creation of a better society.
-Rules, norms, and laws exist not only as rules you need to adhere to, but also as protections on your own rights.
+University students are adults and also members of civil society.
+They are expected to uphold the rules and norms of the university and the wider community, to respect others, and to contribute to the creation of a better society.
+Rules, norms, and laws exist not only as things you need to adhere to, but also as protections on your own rights.
 We encourage you to conduct yourselves with an awareness of both your rights and your responsibilities.

-In the event that you infringe laws, university rules, or norms, you will be subject to disciplinary action and punishment in accordance with university regulations.
-Please be conscious that your individual words and actions always have social consequences, and endeavor to behave responsibly with self-awareness and pride as a university student.
+In the event that you infringe laws, university rules, or norms, you will be subject to disciplinary action and punishment in accordance with legal provisions and university regulations.
+Please be conscious that your individual words, actions, and communications always have social consequences, and endeavor to behave responsibly with self-awareness and pride as a university student.